2. Numeric vectors#

 Note

-, we will read that its usage is like
+When we write that a function’s usage is like

 round(x, digits=0)